tlhabich/sponge/designs/semi_modular/main.md

 ---

 # Semi-Modular SPONGE
 The actuator has a diameter of 82mm and a total height of 52mm.
-The angular range is approximately ±18.5° at a maximum working pressure of approximately 0.35bar.
 The sensor signals are directly sent to the [test bench](https://tlhabich.github.io/sponge/test_bench/) via cables.
 ## Downloads

 * 3D models